By the beginning of this month, Flipkart has revised its policies for sellers in certain areas, that are very important for you to know:

 The Zero+ commission policy launched by Flipkart early in 2016, has been put to stop.

 Following the technique used by the Chinese e-commerce player Alibaba, the Zero+ commission policy started with 350 reputed sellers on Flipkart.
-With this policy, Flipkart stopped charging commission from certain sellers, instead they would they were allowed to advertise on the marketplace for a fee.
+With this policy, Flipkart stopped charging a commission from certain sellers, instead they would they were allowed to advertise on the marketplace for a fee.

 The company stopped this policy, terming it to be a ‘complex’ one.

-As sellers, it is important for you to keep track of the changes and revisions being made by the largest marketplace in India, Flipkart, so as to remain in the forefront of this race.
+As sellers, it is important for you to keep track of the changes and revisions being made by the largest marketplace in India, Flipkart, so as to remain at the forefront of this race.